 4.Take inspiration from world of fragrant cooking

 I love making recipes from around the world.
-Specially curries and sauces.
-I love that there are lot more recipes available now from so many great bloggers and writers around the world, creating new and old family recipes uploading them on their platforms every day.
+Especially curries and sauces.
+I love that there are lot more recipes available now from so many great bloggers and writers around the world, creating new and old family recipes and uploading them on their platforms every day.

 Before I ever thought of running a food blog, I used to follow recipes from Gennaro Contaldo religiously and tried to recreate them in my kitchen.
 I still do.
 More I read I became Italian cooking addict.
 After reading everything I got my hands on and I am still a enthusiastic student of art of Italian cooking.
 More I learned; I saw how authentic Italian sauce making is similar to the process of making curries in principle.
 They use different seasonings and ingredients, in essentially similar cooking methods.